 - To meet the unique requirements of the power industry, CLP puts a particular emphasis on people development and skills transfer from one generation to the next.
 CLP established training school (now known as CLP Power Learning Institute) in 1966.
-Through systematic and practical training, it has since nurtured tens of thousands of talented engineering employees, who have gone on to play important roles and contribute to Hong Kong's economic and social development. - CLP Power Learning Institute has a wide range of world-class training facilities, providing training on power generation, transmission and distribution for engineering staff.
-It also provides skill and knowledge on non-technical training such as commercial, project management and leadership.
-Moreover, it provides training in big data, robotics, and coding to keep CLP employees being well equipped with the cutting edge of new technology, so as to further improve our service quality and operational performance. - The Institute has a dedicated team to promote knowledge management and learning culture.
+Through systematic and practical training, it has since nurtured tens of thousands of engineering talents, who have gone on to play important roles and contribute to the power industry and Hong Kong's economic and social development. - CLP Power Learning Institute has a wide range of world-class training facilities, providing training on power generation, transmission and distribution for engineering staff.
+It also provides non-technical training such as commercial, project management and leadership.
+Moreover, it provides training in big data, robotics, and coding to keep staff members abreast of the cutting edge of new technology, so as to further improve our service quality and operational performance. - The Institute has a dedicated team to promote knowledge management and learning culture.
 In addition, the Institute coordinates the development of training strategy and delivery of training programme with an ultimate goal to uplift the standard of customer services and capabilities of our staff in the energy retail industry.

 - Well-structured trainee programmes are provided to transform talented young people into seasoned technical experts.
 These programmes include:

 - Graduate Trainee Programme

 - Technical Officer Trainee Programme

+- Operations Engineer Trainee Programme

 - Technician Trainee Programme

-- CLP also organises the annual Graduation Ceremony to strengthen the bonding with Graduate Trainees, Technical Officer Trainees and Technician Trainees upon their completion of trainee programmes at CLP.
+- CLP also organises the annual Graduation Ceremony to strengthen the bonding with the trainees upon their completion of trainee programmes at CLP.
 The occasion aims at building a sense of belonging among the new joiners in working at CLP.